piranha/solovyov.net/src/blog/2021/test-note/index.md

 Honestly, the worst part is adding configuration, that Drafts.app scripting is just amazing.
 If only author added some support for images I would not need to spend all that time on a Bear/Telegram/Github integration. :)

-Anyway, isn't it pretty? :-)n
+Anyway, isn't it pretty? :-)